 The Residential Administrators, Inc. Team

-Back Row L-R: Jonny Coleman, Jon Brown (Excutive Director), Patrick Richardson, Rick Shafer, Scott Walters, Dave Taylor Front Row L-R: Stepheni Holbrook, Linda Rudawski, Anne Cauley, Shelley Harmon
+Back Row L-R: Jon Brown (Excutive Director), Patrick Richardson, Rick Shafer, Scott Walters, Dave Taylor Front Row L-R: Stepheni Holbrook, Linda Rudawski, Anne Cauley, Shelley Harmon

-Using local, state, and federal grant dollars, we offer rental assistance to persons experiencing homelessness, with a mental health disability of long-continued and indefinite duration that substantially impedes his/her ability to live independently, and have a limited income.
-Living independently in their individual rental units, with supportive services provided by local agencies, the participants aim to Sustain Safe, Affordable Housing, Seucre Income, Secure Non Cash Benefits, and Reach Greater Self Determination.
-Residential Administrators, Inc. participates in the Coordinated Entry process, Collaborative Prioritization Workgroup to ensure assisting next those with most needs, local Continuums of Care (CoC) for Logan and Champaign Counties, the State of Ohio's Region 13 CoC. and serve on state level advisory committees.
+Using local, state, and federal grant dollars, we offer rental assistance to persons in Champaign, Logan, and Union Counties with a mental health disability of long-continued and indefinite duration that substantially impedes the ability to live independently, and have a limited income.
+Living independently in individual rental units, with supportive services provided by local agencies, the participants in the Permanent Supportive Housing Programs aim to Sustain Safe, Affordable Housing, Secure Income, Secure Non Cash Benefits, and Reach Greater Self Determination.
+Residential Administrators, Inc. participates in the Coordinated Entry process and local and Regional Continuums of Care.
+Our staff serves on several state level advisory committees.
+Our policies and procedures are based on HUD and OMHAS Standards.
+We facilitate the monthly Logan and Champaign Prioritization Workgroup to ensure we collaboratively assist next those with Chronic Homelessness, the most severe Needs, and the longest length of homelessness.
+Residential Administrators uses Fair Housing Practices by assisting persons without discrimination on the basis of race, color, religion, sex, age, national origin, familial status, or handicap.